sigu-training/clinical_genomics/advanced.md

  - `gatk FilterMutectCalls -R HSapiensReference_genome_hg19.fasta -V somatic_genotyped_unfiltered.vcf -O somatic_genotyped_filtered.vcf`

-The VCF file obtained with this analysis can then be annotated by means of any annotation tools, as descibed below.
+The VCF file obtained with this analysis can then be annotated by means of any annotation tools, as described below.

 ---
 ## Annotation and filtering with wANNOVAR